The scenery in the Bay of Kotor is breathtaking anyway. But the old town of Kotor is also worth seeing.

 Hotel Hippocampus* Boutique hotels are a bit rare in Kotor, and if you don’t just want to enjoy brunch on the rooftop terrace, you might as well book a room at Hotel Hippocampus: stylish ambience, right in the middle of the old town.

 Is there a beach in Kotor?
 Yes.
-And no. Because at the city beach in Dobrota at the gates of the old town I would rather not want to swim.
+And no. Because I wouldn’t swim at the city beach in Dobrota just outside the old town.
 The next section of the beach is relatively small and consists of pebbles.
 Far more uncomfortable, however, are the cruise ships that pass relatively close by and dock just a short distance away in the harbor.

-In addition, the bay of Kotor is pretty closed, so that I always had the impression that a lot of residue from the ships simply remains in the bay for the time being – or, to say it with the words of a local, who advised me against bathing in the bay: You won’t need tanning oil when bathing here.
+In addition, the Bay of Kotor is relatively closed, so I always had the impression that much of what is brought in simply stays in the bay for the time being – or, to use the words of a local who advised me against swimming in the bay: “Here, the sun oil is included when you swim.

 Suitable beaches are more likely to be found in Budva, which is also popular for mass tourism and is about a half-hour drive from Kotor.